mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 - have paired pulses with enough time interval and then shorten interval over time

-[note] odML as build tool: this actually points to NIX with storage backend where odML contains and checks the data part!
+NOTE/odML: odML as build tool: this actually points to NIX with storage backend where odML contains and checks the data part!

-[note] for epilepsy: could one induce LTDepression in kez points of the affected network?
+NOTE/general/ for epilepsy: could one induce LTDepression in kez points of the affected network?

-[note] odML / project folder should be a packet that you can hand over to someone to describe the experiment
+NOTE: odML / project folder should be a package that you can hand over to someone to describe the experiment

 ### LTP experiment